dhanikataria/Remote-Test-Repo/Python Projects/Cloud Cost Optimization using Boto3/README.md

 ## Identifying Stale EBS Snapshots

-In this project, a Lambda function was created which identified EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.
+In this project, a Lambda function was created using Boto3 which identified EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

 ### Description: